AlphaGenes/AlphaPeel/docs/source/usage.rst

 ::

     Output options:
-      -out PREFIX           The output file prefix.
+      -out_file PREFIX      The output file prefix.
 All file outputs will be stored as "PREFIX.dosage.txt" and so on.
       -writekey WRITEKEY    Determines the order in which individuals are ordered in the output file based on their order in the